DevJamGroup/Projects-List/Projects/3-Advanced/Battleship-Game-Engine.md

 ### BGE

--   [ ] Caller can invoke a `startGame()` function to begin a 1-player game.
+-   [ ] User can invoke a `startGame()` function to begin a 1-player game.
 This function will generate an 8x8 game board consisting of 3 ships having a width of one square and a length of:

     -   Destroyer: 2 squares
     -   Cruiser: 3 squares